guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 The benefits of the Rust implementation for text generation are significantly higher than for the previous experiments, with the Rust pipeline running roughly 4x faster than its Python equivalent.
 Note that these experiment do not use the ready-to-use pipeline from the Transformers library as this does not support batched input yet.
 Instead, the inputs for the Python experiment have been manually encoded and padded to the left with `<eos>` tokens.
 The inputs are subsequently processed in a single batch in both the Python and Rust pipelines to allow for a fair comparison.

 The text generation pipeline uses sampling, while the previous two experiments covering summarization and translation did not (a deterministic behaviour is expected in this case).
 This additional post-processing operation is likely to be the cause of the significant increase in performance difference between Python and Rust.
-For validation purposes, this sampling was turned off for both framework and the experiment repeated.
+For validation purposes, this sampling was turned off for both frameworks and the experiment repeated.
 The experiments without sampling validate this assumption, and Rust is approximately 2x faster than Python for deterministic generation, in line with the past benchmark.

 This last experiment provides two insights:
 - First, sampling for text generation is expensive.
 It slows down the Python generation by a factor of ~4 and Rust by a factor of ~3 and should therefore be used with its additional computational cost in mind.